Specialist Learning Areas at Junior School

 Creativity and imagination are fostered through the Art program and provide opportunities for students to develop skills in the core areas of painting, drawing, ceramics, construction, mixed media and technology.
 The history of Art is embedded in the projects that students complete and gallery visits are used to motivate and inspire.

 Just like learning to read and write, students need to be equipped with specific skills before they can paint and draw with confidence.
 The children are not left to just explore materials but are explicitly taught how to use them so they can make informed choices when expressing themselves visually.
-An Artist-in-Residence program gives students the opportunity to work with a variety of professional artists.
-Students work alongside the visiting artist, to create and complete a project that is left to enhance the Junior School environment.
+An Artist in Residence program gives students the opportunity to work with a variety of professional artists.
+Students work alongside the visiting artist to create and complete a project that is left to enhance the Junior School environment.

 CARE (Community and Religious Education)

-The Community and Religious Education program provides students from Prep to Year Six with an understanding of the Christian faith and the way it relates to our community life.
+The Community and Religious Education program provides students from Prep to Year 6 with an understanding of the Christian faith and the way it relates to our community life.
 It also focusses on significant events in the Christian calendar.
 Students will be introduced to comparative world religions to develop an understanding of the beliefs of others.

 Students are given opportunities to think through varied life issues and helped to explore ways in which these can be applied to their lives.
 The children will examine ways in which they can make a difference in the world, especially for those less fortunate than themselves.
 One way they can do this is to take part in the 40 Hour Famine, participating at a level appropriate to their age.
 We encourage the students to believe that they are of infinite value and that they are important to God who has given them special gifts and talents.

 'Carey Celebrates Literature' is one of our annual events celebrating a love of literature in the form of stories from ELC right through to Year 12.
 Authors and illustrators present to every year level during this Term 2 School event, with workshops following bi-annually in our Junior School.
-A lunchtime Carnival is the exciting pinnacle of this rich literature experience.
+A lunchtime carnival is the exciting pinnacle of this rich literature experience.

 Both the D. R. Brown Library and the L. H. Evans Library are open before and after school for students to return and borrow books, and it is also open during the first half of lunchtime for relaxation, quiet games and passive play.
 Staff assist with selection and recommendations for all primary levels.